danjwait/fprime/GpsApp/doc/GpsTutorial.md

 }
 ```

 `Main.cpp` as written takes command-line arguments at start that are used to create the `TopologyState` which is passed to `GpsApp::setup`.
-Note in this example the serial port used to communicate with the GPS device is passed in, as is the host IP address and port.
-It may be better for your application to set those values some other way, for example within `GpsAppTopologyDefs.hpp` or `instances.fpp`
+Note in this example the serial port used to communicate with the GPS device is passed in with the `-d` option for `device`, as is the host IP address and port.
+It may be better for your application to set those values some other way, for example within `GpsAppTopologyDefs.hpp` or `instances.fpp` the way that the serial interface buad rate was set, for example.

 **Complete the CMakeLists.txt file:**
 Open the `CMakeLists.txt` file and fill in the following content: